-The most common reason for women to request this operation is because the labia are perceived to be too large and aesthetically un-pleasing.
+The most common reason for women to request a labial reduction operation is because the labia are perceived to be too large and aesthetically un-pleasing.
 A small number of women state that the large size of their labia make them noticeable in tight clothing, or make sports such as cycling uncomfortable.
 Women can become self-conscious about the size and shape of their labia over time, and also after childbirth when the labia can change.

 Before deciding if labial reduction surgery is right for you, it’s important you understand exactly how the surgery works and what you can expect post surgery.
 Mr Wilson will meet you personally during a consultation where he will talk you through the operation step-by-step.
 He will be happy to answer any questions and provide honest answers backed up by his vast plastic surgery experience.

 A labiaplasty is a relatively simple operation, which normally takes no more than two hours to complete.
 Depending on the level of surgery required as advised by Mr Wilson, you may be put under general anaesthetic whilst the operation takes place.
 The majority of labiaplasty procedures though are performed under local anaesthetic.
 During the operation, Mr Wilson will trim any area within the labia that protrudes or is uneven, and will close any open areas with dissolvable stitches to prevent unnecessary scarring.

 After labial reduction surgery

 In most cases you are able to return home the same day as labial reduction surgery, with no need for an overnight stay in hospital.
 However, it is likely you will experience some pain and swelling for at least a few days after the operation.
 After the operation you are advised to wear a sanitary towel for around a week as there may be a small level of bleeding.
 You should avoid exercise for at least two weeks following the operation and sex for at least six weeks.
 The dissolvable stitches will be gone after two to three weeks.